marcos4503/motoplay/README.md

 # Uninstalling Motoplay from Raspberry Pi

 If for any reason you want to uninstall Motoplay, first, open your Terminal.
 Make sure that the Terminal is not being opened with "sudo" (as root).
 Then, just enter all the command lines below, one by one.
-Just keep in mind that all data related to Motoplay will be deleted, including your preferences.
+Just keep in mind that all data related to Motoplay will be deleted, including your preferences of Motoplay.

 ```sh
 s="clear-motoplay.sh"